VirtualBee Smart Crowd a Legit Work at Home Gig?

 The company has done their best to make data entry work as simple as possible.
 They provide you with an image, and you have to type in the information.
 It’s not the most exciting job, but it pays.
 The company is international and has been around for several years.
 It relies on word of mouth to attract workers, not advertisements.

 You don’t have to worry about paying any fees before you start to earn money.
 VirtualBee pays you to work for them, not the other way around like some work at home companies do.
+So they truly do offer legit data entry jobs — and no fear of fees.

 The company does have an evaluation process.
 They want to make sure that everyone they hire is capable of basic data entry.
 I felt the process was fast and very fair.
 The amount you get paid is determined by how accurately and quickly you type.